djansen271/fizz_buzz_ala_99_bottles/fastify_interface/README.md

-to me

-    Scan receipts (2) and email to Dexcom account
-    HW:

-o    Main thing: homework.
+Run it:
+`npm run build && npm run start`

 § The 99 bottles problem has 3 main methods:

 · Verse

 · Verses

 · Song

 § My Naive next step… is there a verse next step?
 Versable??

 o Data comes in as

 § A

 § B

 § C

 o We need to do two unrelated tasks.
 Each requires some portion of A/B/C (or an aggregate of them)

 o Can the “do something” part of the code have an interface that segregates it from the data model??

 o Can my model wear many hats?

 o Example hats:

 § Serialization & deserialization (can your model spit itself out as… JSON/Yaml/pick your format).

 · That could be used by a function that writes it to a file.

 § Loggable… implements some kind of prettyPrint method that gets called.
 Isn’t just [object Object]

 o What about…

 § Start a fastify project

 § Implement a bike model.
 It has properties like:

 · Frame material

 · Number of speeds

 · Handlebar type

 · Etc.

 § Implement a /bike route

 · That returns the bike as Markdown

 · That logs the bike being rendered in a nice way

 § Implement a log() method with unit tests that uses an interface

 § Implement a markdown() method that generates a markdown doc using an interface

 § Implement a totally different model that conforms to the same interfaces and make it available too

 §

 ...